top of page

 What matters is:

-Creating space for people to be themselves, not perform what they think autism "should" look like
+Creating space for people to be themselves, not perform what they think autism or parenting "should" look like

 My assessments feel like two people sitting on a couch having a conversation about life.
 Not a cold clinical interview across a table.